jluera/cyclistic-bike-share_analysis_capstone/README.md

 The case study presents a scenario where you act as a junior data analyst working for the fictional company Cyclistic Bike-Share.
 The analyst will answer key business questions by following the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.

-A summary of the relevant sections minus the actual code and output can be seen below.

 The file cyclistic-bike-share-analysis-in-r_project.ipynb is a copy of the RMarkdown Notebook in .ipynb format which displays the code and output including visualization.

 The index.html is the html version which can be viewed at the following github pages URL: